ocaml-gospel/gospel/doc/getting-started.rst

 holds in every function's pre-state and post-state.

 We're done!
 Our module interface is fully specified, independently of any implementation.
-Let's finish by verifying that these are well typed by calling Gospel's type-checker:
+Let's finish by verifying that these are well-typed, and call Gospel's type-checker:

 .. code-block:: shell